How To: Create A Comic/Part 3: Creating the Foundation

 Who is your antagonist?
 This is the enemy or enemy group that serves as the foil for the protagonist.
 Again, they don’t have to be a “villain” in the traditional sense.
 If your central character is a villain, then your antagonist could be the police, a do-gooder, a hero, or it could even be another villain.

 Are there any supporting characters?
 Who are they?
 How are they connected to your main character and to all the other characters?
 Family members?
 Friends?
 Allies?
 Frenemies?

 Take some time and cobble all these things together.

 The best way to do this is to come up with a sheet of paper or create a word-processing file where you jot down all of these thoughts.
 Come up with the characters, their roles in the story, the general setting of the story, and what the prevailing story is about.
 In the world of comic publishing, this is called a writer’s bible, and it can not only help you out, but it also helps any other comic creators that would use your characters or to continue your works.
 The writer’s bible spells these things out before you actually create the story.

 Come up with a working title for your project, even if it’s going to be just one issue.
 It doesn’t have to be what you eventually use, but it should be something that reflects the main theme of your comic.
 Try to keep it simple if possible.
 Maybe the name of the group or main character?

 There are several reasons why you shouldn’t and the biggest one is that “City of Heroes” is the name of the MMO itself.
-The other big reason is that there have been three official comics published with that title that were approved by the MMO and its parent company NCSoft.
-You could be inviting some legal trouble if you call your fan-made comic by that same name, especially since it is owned by NCSoft.
+The other big reason is that there have been three official comics published with that title that were authorized and approved by the MMO and its parent company NCSoft.
+You could be inviting some serious legal trouble if you call your fan-made comic by that same name, especially since it is owned by NCSoft.